-Lyria is Director of the Allens Hub for Technology, Law and Innovation and a Professor in the Faculty of Law and Justice at UNSW Sydney.
-She is also co-lead of the Law and Policy theme in the Cyber Security Cooperative Research Centre.
-Lyria's research explores issues around the relationship between technology and law, including the types of legal issues that arise as technology changes, how these issues are addressed in Australia and other jurisdictions, and the problems of treating “technology” as an object of regulation.
-Recently, she has been working on legal and policy issues associated...
+Lyria is Director of the UNSW Allens Hub for Technology, Law and Innovation and a Professor and Associate Dean (Research) in the Faculty of Law and Justice at UNSW Sydney.
+She is also co-lead of the Law and Policy theme in the Cyber Security Cooperative Research Centre and Faculty lead in the UNSW Institute for Cyber Security.
+Lyria's research explores issues around the relationship between technology and law, including the types of legal issues that arise as technology changes, how these issues are addressed in Australia and other jurisdictions, and the problems of treating “technology” as...

-Dr Kathy Bowrey is a Professor in the Faculty of Law, UNSW, Sydney.
-She is a legal historian and socio-legal researcher whose research explores laws and practices that inform knowledge creation and the production, distribution and reception of technology and culture.
+Dr Kathy Bowrey FASSA is a Professor in the Faculty of Law, UNSW, Sydney.
+Her research explores laws and practices that inform knowledge creation and the production, distribution and reception of technology and culture.
 Her primary expertise relates to intellectual property, information technology regulation, regulatory theory, media practice, business history, feminist scholarship and a concern for Indigenous rights.
-She has a strong interest in higher education research policy and research management.
-She has acted as a Consultant to the...
+She has a strong interest in Open Research and research management.
+She has acted as a Consultant to the Council of Australian Law Deans (CALD) concerning research assessment...

 I joined the Faculty in January 2007, and was appointed a Scientia Professor, and to the King & Wood Mallesons Chair in International Finance Law, in 2013.
 This research sponsorship was expanded in 2018, with KPMG Law coming on board, and the Chair being renamed the KPMG Law - KWM Chair in Disruptive Innovation and Law.